What is Teeth Whitening?

 Can teeth whitening damage my teeth?

 The American Dental Association has done numerous studies on teeth whitening, covering decades of procedures.
 It has concluded that teeth whitening, when used in moderation, is safe and has given its approval to various products.
+Additionally, teeth whitening is a process that can be repeated periodically without causing damage to teeth.
+Dr. Young will confirm that teeth whitening is appropriate for the level and type of staining each patient has, as well as the thickness of enamel and their general oral health before proceeding.

 sensitive Teeth and Whitening